 To support the NPPF the government produced National Planning Practice Guidance (NPPG) which is published and regularly updated online.
 The NPPG adds further context to the NPPF and replaces thousands of pages of guidance that was previously published in separate documents.

 Wiltshire Council is reviewing the Wiltshire Core Strategy adopted in January 2015 (to be recast as the Wiltshire Local Plan) which identifies land for development for the period to 2026.
 A review is required as the Government encourages local planning authorities to review their Local Plans every five years, and in order to prepare the review in good time, it is necessary to commence work now.

-The initial consultation asks about the issues the review should address in order to plan for the period to 2036.
-The consultation documents include:
+An intitial consultation asked about the issues the review should address in order to plan for the period to 2036.
+The consultation documents included: